 The National Science Foundation (NSF) has been working to advocate for girls in STEM by offering scholarships for female STEM majors and even marketing to introduce girls to STEM careers.

-What is the Gender Gap in STEM Fields?
+What is the Gender Gap in These Fields?

 Through decades, the numbers of men working in STEM careers has far outstripped the numbers of women in these fields.
 Even though the employment of women in engineering and science fields has almost doubled in the past 20 years, the gender gap has narrowed only a little.